faithmoyo/EcommShoppingCart/README.md

 ## Assumptions
 Location Services not enabled <br />
 Caching not enabled in Developer Mode <br />
+Stock for all products is available <br />
 Images loaded already at start and not read from a BLOB in real time <br />
 Voucher Code not disabled or registered as used after they are applied <br />
 Checkout as Guest allowed, registration compulsory at checkout <br />